marinzelenika/aspose-policies/content/policies/subscriptions/version/_index.md

 ---
 head_name: "Versions"
-page_title: "Versions - Purchase - conholdate.com"
+page_title: "Versions - Purchase - aspose.com"
 description: "How to tell what version of a product you have."
 base_url: ""
 ---
 {{< rightPanel >}}
 {{< start-content >}}
-Conholdate uses version numbers to keep track of product releases.
+Aspose uses version numbers to keep track of product releases.
 The version number relates to the month and year the release was made.
 &nbsp;
 ##### **What is a new release?**
-A new release is a full installation of a Conholdate product with new features and bug fixes.
+A new release is a full installation of a Aspose product with new features and bug fixes.
 There are two types of binaries provided with each release:

 * An installer (.msi) for Windows systems which includes all necessary files: including the product library file (.dll), links to documentation, EULA and example code.
 * An archive (.zip) of just the product library file (.dll) and link to the EULA.